• Skip to primary navigation

 Our free MT4 Position Size Calculator simplifies the process of calculating the appropriate position size.
 Follow these steps:

-1. Download the MT4 Position Size Calculator and install it in your MT4 terminal’s ‘Indicators’ folder.
+1. Download the MT4 Position Size Calculator and save the `.ex4` file to your MT4 terminal’s `MQL4/Indicators/` folder.

 Additional Tips for Successful Position Sizing

-Apart from using our MT4 Position Size Calculator, consider the following tips to improve your position sizing strategy:
+Apart from using our MT4 Position Size Calculator, consider the following:

 • Review your trading strategy regularly to ensure that your position-sizing methods still align with your overall risk tolerance and trading objectives.

-• Don’t be afraid to adjust your position sizes based on market conditions or changes in your personal financial situation.
+• Adjust your position sizes based on market conditions or changes in your personal financial situation.

 • Keep a trading journal to track your position sizes, risk exposure, and overall performance.
-Analyze your journal periodically to identify areas for improvement and make necessary adjustments.
+Analyze periodically to identify areas for improvement.

 How does the MT4 Position Size Calculator handle different account currencies?